tranquangchau/gamecotuong/README.md

 # Co Tuong Android basic
 This is a very simple Chinese chess game just for fun!
+This is app use for android, and use for ebook (Handheld PC)

 # eBook use
 Likebook P6 (2022)